Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 The dimensions investors evaluate when deciding whether to fund a startup.

 Investor criteria are the dimensions venture capitalists, angel investors, and other early-stage investors assess when deciding whether to fund a company.
-While every investor has their own framework, most evaluate companies across a consistent set of factors.
+While every investor has their own framework, most evaluate companies across a consistent set of factors — and the weights they apply to those factors change predictably by stage.

 The core criteria most investors weight are: the size and quality of the problem being solved, the strength and differentiation of the solution, the size of the addressable market, the quality and credibility of the founding team, evidence of early traction or product-market fit, the coherence of the business model, the competitive landscape and defensibility, and the structure of the fundraising ask.